bmeg/gaia/README.md

     ./bin/gaia init

 This lays the initial foundation for running the db.
-Then you can issue a series of `ingest` commands to get data in your graph:

-    # hugo contains the gene name and gene synonym graph
+Then you can issue a series of `ingest` commands to get data in your graph (hugo contains the gene name and gene synonym graph):

     ./bin/gaia ingest --url http://bmeg.io/data/hugo

 Once you have ingested everything you need, you can start Gaia with the `start` command: